Talcum Powder Lawsuits

 At the beginning of July, the World Health Organization's International Agency for Research on Cancer reclassified talc from a "possible carcinogen" to a "probable carcinogen" after reviewing current scientific literature, including evidence of increased ovarian cancer risk in women who used talcum powder in the genital area.

-- May 2024: Johnson & Johnson proposed a $6.48 billion settlement of all lawsuits claiming ovarian cancer injuries.
-Later the same month, a new study linking talc use to ovarian cancer was published, potentially threatening the viability of the settlement offer.
+May 2024: Johnson & Johnson proposed a $6.48 billion settlement of all lawsuits claiming ovarian cancer injuries.
+Later the same month, researchers published a new study linking talc use to ovarian cancer, potentially threatening the viability of the settlement offer.

 In talc trial news, a jury in Connecticut awarded $15 million to the family of Nicholas Barone.
 Barone passed away from mesothelioma after he was exposed to asbestos-contaminated talc.
-The jury found Vanderbilt Minerals LLC at fault, as the successor to International Talc, for Barone's death.

-- April 2024: A jury in Illinois ordered J&J and its Kenvue subsidiary to pay $45 million to the family of Theresa Garcia.
+The jury found Vanderbilt Minerals LLC — the successor to International Talc, the company that produced the contaminated talc — at fault for Barone's death. - April 2024: A jury in Illinois ordered J&J and its former subsidiary Kenvue to pay $45 million to the family of Theresa Garcia.
 Garcia died of mesothelioma allegedly linked to her use of J&J's talcum-based baby powder.

 - October 2023: An appeals court in New Jersey overturned a $224 million verdict against J&J that had been awarded to four plaintiffs.
+This is because the scientific testimony used in the trial was deemed inadequate.

 - March 2023: The U.S. Court of Appeals didn’t allow LTL’s request to stay a bankruptcy ruling.